xDhruboVai/Taka-Dorkar-Pro/README.md

 **SMS detection not working?**
 - Grant SMS permissions in app
 - Make sure backend is running
-- Check Gemini API key is set in `.env`
+- Check Gemini API key is set in `.env` (for backend) and configured in app

 **Security table error?**
 - Run `node create_spam_table.js` in backend folder